What it is

 How it helps

 The most common practice that is used to drain farmed depressions is a tile riser, which is essentially a pipe that acts as a direct conduit for water from the field to the receiving ditch or stream.
 This can result in excessive loading of sediment and other contaminants to surface water from fields that are often several miles from the ditch or stream.
 This means that the runoff water quality from these fields that are relatively far from the stream can greatly impact the water quality, because there is no filtering or other type of processing that occurs during drainage of the excess water.

-A blind inlet or French drain is used in place of the tile riser to filter at least sediment from the water that is drained from the field.
+A blind inlet or French drain is used in place of the tile riser to filter sediment from the water that is drained from the field.
 The blind inlet should be able to remove at least 90% of the sediments from the drainage water.
-According to research done by scientists with USDA-ARS, phosphorus loads in samples channeled through blind inlets were 78% lower than those samples channeled through tile risers.
+According to research done by scientists with USDA - Agricultural Resource Service (ARS), phosphorus loads in samples channeled through blind inlets were 78% lower than those samples channeled through tile risers.
 Other sorption materials can be added in the blind inlet to remove additional contaminants.